scoconno/scoconno.github.io/mind/dualism/essay.md

 ---
 layout: mindweekly
 title: Essay
 ---
 ### Introduction

-Such gall!
-Your so-called friend, Sam, borrowed fifty dollars from you over six months ago and is refusing to repay.
-He was in a bind, so you were happy to help.
-But he is now flush and needs to make you whole.
-Yet, in true Sam fashion, he has a philosophical argument that he claims shows that he owes you nothing.
-According to him, the person who borrowed money from you 6 months ago is not the person you call Sam today.
-The hair lengths are different.
-The skin of today's Sam is sunburnt, but the person who borrowed that money was not sunburnt.
-Today's Sam is also fit, healthy, happy, and employed.
-The person who borrowed from you is none of these things.

-Arguing with Sam in person never gets you anywhere.
-An email is best.
-In your email, you examine his argument and try prove that the Sam from today is, in fact, the very man who borrowed that money from you six months ago.
-You explain to him the difference between numerical identity and qualitative similarity, and use the psychological continuity theory to show how the Sam from today is identical to that earlier borrower despite their qualitative differences.

-### Purpose

-The purpose of this assignment is to help you practice the following skills that are essential to your success in this course and others.

-1. Charitably explaining arguments for views that are not your own.
-2. Explaining difficult concepts in your own words.
-3. Understanding the difference between qualitative similarity and numerical identity.
+That Descartes!
+You hired him as your personal tutor.
+You are Queen Christina of Sweden and he should be happy with that position.
+But his argument with Princess Elisabeth of Bohemia is causing a diplomatic mess.
+In a series of highly public letters, she has argued against his substance dualism, which she claims is unable to accommodate the obvious fact that minds interact with bodies.
+He has responded vigorously and now even the King of France has taken an interest.
+He's far too powerful to ignore, so you decide to write a letter to him to explain the dispute between Descartes and Elisabeth.
+Hopefully, you can show him that it is truly a philosophical one.
+Rulers and politicians can stay out of it.
+In your letter, you explain substance dualism and why Descartes believes it is true.
+You then explain Elisabeth's objection to substance dualism.

 ### Task

-Write an email to Sam.
-In your email, do the following:
+Write a **letter**--it should have an address, salutation, etc.--- to the King of France in which you do the following:

-1. Explain the puzzle of personal identity.
-Why does Sam deny that he is identical to anyone from four years ago?
-	+ **NB:** Explain here the difference between qualitative similarity and numerical identity.
-Failure to do so will result in loss of points.
-2. Solve this puzzle by using the psychological continuity theory.
-	+ **NB:** This assignment is not asking you to discuss each possible response to the puzzle.
-Only discuss the psychological continuity theory.
-Failure to ignore this instruction will result in a loss of points.
+1. Explain substance dualism.
+Make sure to explain the basic concept of a substance as well as explain what it means to say that there are both mental and physical substances.
+2. Explain Descartes' basic argument for substance dualism.
+You don't need to discuss every argument.
+Just pick the strongest and explain it.
+Make sure to explain the evidence/premises of the argument.
+Don't just cite the conclusion.
+3. Explain Princess Elisabeth's argument against substance dualism.

-**NB:** Failure to include either of these elements in your dialog will result in a loss of points.
+**NB:** Failure to include either of these elements in your letter will result in a loss of points.

 ### Word Count

 Your essay must be 500-750 words long.
 Essays shorter than 500 words or longer than 750 words will lose points.

 ### Plagiarism